citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/plataform-administration/questionnaires/ticket-template.md

     - **Action Class Name**: inform the Action class name;
     - **Service Class Name**: inform the Service class name;
     - **URL recovery**: inform the URL recovery;
-    - **Approval: check this option when registering service request template that requires approvals from higher instances;
+    - **Approval**: check this option when registering service request template that requires approvals from higher instances;
     - **Enables targeting**: enables functionality for targeting a ticket for a specific group;